Léonce Perret: International success

 Perret was one of the benchmarks of French cinema in his era; his films were regularly greeted with critical acclaim.
-1926 and 1927saw the release of La Femme nue based on the play by Henry Bataille and Morgane la sirène based on the novel by Charles Le Goffic.
+1926 and 1927 saw the release of La Femme nue based on the play by Henry Bataille and Morgane la sirène based on the novel by Charles Le Goffic.
 A new production and distribution company entered onto the French film scene at the end of March 1927: Franco-Film.
 Perret was named artistic director and board member of this new company operating out of the Rex Ingram studios in Nice, France.
 The goal of the new production company was to make French films a worldwide success.
 Joining Perret at the helm of Franco-Film were: production director Edgard Costil, director Camille de Morlhon and several other pioneering directors such as Raymond Bernard, Jean Duran, Léon Mathot, etc.

 The first film Perret distributed with Franco-Film, Morgane la sirène, was wildly successful in France, England and Canada, which confirmed the young company's international ambitions.
 Printemps d’amour, the first French color film using the new American technology Technicolor, came out that same year starring Louis Lagrange and the American actress Hope Hampton.
-Afterwards Léonce produced his last two silent films: La Danseuse Orchidée (with the American actor Ricardo Cortez as well as Xenia Desni and Marcya Capri) and another film adaptation of a Henry Bataille play called La Possession (with the Italian actress Francesca Bertini).
+Afterwards Perret produced his last two silent films: La Danseuse Orchidée (with the American actor Ricardo Cortez as well as Xenia Desni and Marcya Capri) and another film adaptation of a Henry Bataille play called La Possession (with the Italian actress Francesca Bertini).

-Léonce Perret left an indelible mark on the cinema of the 1920s.
+Perret left an indelible mark on the cinema of the 1920s.
 Often called the "magician of film" by his peers, he clearly belongs in the silent film hall of fame.
 Henri Langlois, a pioneer in film preservation, observed that "Léonce Perret's legacies to cinema are his aesthetic discoveries and priceless refinements."